|Trumpington Local History Group

 A team of four members of the Trumpington Local History Group (Ken Fletcher, Sheila

-the original boundaries (i.e. those of the civil parish) in each transcription.
-The only exception to
+original boundaries (i.e. those of the civil parish) in each transcription.
+The only exception to this

-this is Cavendish (later Homerton) College in Hills Road, within the parish, but not transcribed
+is Cavendish (later Homerton) College in Hills Road, within the parish, but not transcribed here

-transcription.
-This means that where a word was mis-spelled or an age was recorded
+This means that where a word was mis-spelled or an age was recorded incorrectly, the written